One common problem that travellers face is damaged, delayed, and lost baggage.

 In any of the above cases, any fees paid for checked baggage must be refunded, too.

 Each credit card travel insurance issuer will have a different process for filing claims.
-However, you’ll likely need to provide receipts and proof that your baggage is delayed.
+However, you’ll likely need to provide receipts and other proof to support your claim.
+Hence, it’s imperative for you to hold on to boarding passes, baggage tags, and any other documentation you’ll receive throughout the process.

 How Much Can You Claim for Damaged, Delayed, and Lost Luggage?